-By applying an interdisciplinary approach, the scope of this competence network is to understand human behaviour in traffic and develop scientific methods and tools to create prerequisites for safe driving.
-It is also about the interplay between humans and technical systems in different contexts; how technical systems should be designed to achieve efficient and safe interaction with the users.
-Competence network leader: Giulio Bianchi Piccinini

-Perception, sensing & communication Sensors and communication enable technologies for a plethora of safety systems.
+By applying an interdisciplinary approach. the scope of this competence network is to understand human behaviour in traffic and develop scientific methods and tools to create prerequisites for safe driving.
+It is also about the interplay between humans and technical systems in different contexts; how technical systems should be designed to achieve efficient and safe interaction with the users Competence network leader: Giulio Bianchi Piccinini technologies for a plethora of safety systems.
 The scope of this group is to create and share research ideas around vehicular communications, sensors systems, and signal processing.
 Competence network leader: